vlmakh/my-movies/README.md

 Added Library and Photoalbum to save favorite Films and Actors using localStorage.

-Added breakpoints for Mobile, Tablet and Desctop versions.
+Added breakpoints 480px and 1280px.